-Total share-based payments recognized for stock options granted during the period ended July 31, 2015 was \$Nil (2014 - \$62,085).
-Share-based payments of \$Nil (2014 - \$14,606) were capitalized to exploration and evaluation assets for options granted to field consultants and \$Nil (2014 - \$47,479) was expensed to operations for options granted to directors and officers of the Company.
+Total share-based payments recognized for stock options granted during the period ended January 31, 2016 was \$32,651 (2015 - \$Nil).
+Of this amount, \$23,128 (2015 - \$ Nil) was expensed to operations for options granted to directors and officers of the Company.

-8. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS
+9 SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS

-Significant non-cash transactions during the period ended July 31, 2015 included:
+Significant non-cash transactions during the period ended January 31, 2016 included:

-Included in exploration and evaluation assets is \$213,257 which relates to accounts payable and accrued liabilities.
+- (a) Included in exploration and evaluation assets is \$4,890 which relates to accounts payable and accrued liabilities. - Included in exploration and evaluation asset is \$3,500 which relates to shares issued for exploration and (b) evaluation assets.

-Significant non-cash transactions during the period ended July 31, 2014 included:
+Significant non-cash transactions during the period ended January 31, 2015 included: